danjulio/lepton/ESP32/DesktopApp/readme.md

 ![Settings Window](pictures/settings_window.png)

-Configuration items include setting the Lepton into Radiometric or AGC output modes, its gain (High, Low or Automatic) and its applied emissivity (1-100%).
+##### Configuration Tab
+Configuration items affect the Lepton's operation.

+* AGC Button - Selects between Radiometric operation or the Lepton's AGC mode which uses a built-in algorithm to improve visual image quality at the expense of outputting radiometric data.
+When AGC is selected the output data is 8-bits/pixel designed to be displayed through the color palette with improved visual characteristics and is useful to see differences in temperature in an image.
+* Gain Pulldown - Selects the Lepton's Gain mode.
+High gain is useful for images with similar temperatures.
+Low gain is useful for images with widely varying and high temperatures (for exmaple when looking at fire).
+Automatic gain mode allows the Lepton to switch from High to Low gain as necessary based on the image.
+* Emissivity - Sets the Lepton's applied emissivity and is a value of 1-100%.
+Should be set based on the characteristics of the materials being imaged.
+Some useful materials are listed in the scrollbox.
+Selecting one of them automatically updates the emissivity value.

+##### WiFi Tab
-WiFi items include whether the camera is acting as an Access Point (AP) or connecting to an AP (STAtion mode), the associated SSID and password and if a static IP should be set (in STA mode only - the camera always has the IP address of 192.168.4.1 in AP mode).
+WiFi items include whether the camera is acting as an Access Point (AP) or connecting to an AP (Client mode), the associated SSID and password and if a static IP should be set (in Client mode only - the camera always has the IP address of 192.168.4.1 in AP mode).

+* Camera is Access Point checkbox - Configure the camera's Wifi Mode as either Access Point (it creates a Wifi Network) or Client (it connects to another Wifi Network).
+* SSID - The Wifi Network SSID.
+This is the name of the WiFi Network the camera will create if it is in AP mode or the name of the WiFi Network it will attempt to connect to in Client mode.
+* Password - The Wifi Network WPA password.
+This is the password that is necessary to connect to the camera's WiFi Network if it is in AP mode or the password it will use to connect the another WiFi Network in Client mode.
+Leave the field blank if there is no password.
-Disabling the Camera's WiFi will disconnect it from the application.  tCam-Mini will need to have a WiFi reset performed to switch the WiFi back on.
+* Enable Camera WiFi - May be used to completely disable the camera's Wifi Network.
+Once disabled the camera's WiFi Network must be re-enabled manually.  tCam-Mini will need to have a WiFi reset performed to switch the WiFi back on.
 The tCam GUI can be used to switch its Wifi back on.
+* Camera Client Static Address - Selecting this checkbox and filling in the associated IPV4 address field allows configuring the camera with a static IPV4 address.
+This only applies to the camera when it is operating in Client mode.
+The address must be on the client network and should not be in a range the network's router might assign automatically using DHCP.
+De-selecting the checkbox will enable the camera to request a DHCP served IPV4 address from the router.
+* Netmask - The netmask to use when using a static IPV4 address.
+Usually this will be "255.255.255.0".

+The application will be disconnected after changes to the Wifi configuration are made.
+Its Camera IP Address field preference may need to be updated to reconnect.

-If you switch from a WiFI network with a password to one without be sure to select the blank password field to update so the previous password is deleted.
+If you switch from a WiFI network with a password to one without be sure to select a blank password field to update so the previous password is deleted.

 #### Range/Palette Display
 The Range/Palette display shows the currently selected palette with a marker showing the spotmeter temperature location within the range of temperatures.
 It also displays the minimum and maximum temperatures used to scale the image when the Lepton is operating in Radiometric output mode.
 These temperatures are simply the minimum and maximum temperature in the image's radiometric data when Auto Range Selection is enabled.
 They are the manual temperature range (set by the user in the Preferences window or automatically when the AR button is pressed) when Manual Range Selection is enabled.